 One of the biggest mistakes we see time and time again is people buy say a 45 ton log splitter instead of a 28 or 34 ton because they are similar in price.
 So they figure hey same price and I get a bigger log splitter "what a deal"!
 Well on the surface it may seem great but there are many factors to look at.
 Again, it can make sense to go bigger but most of the time it's not really needed.
 For example, we sell a couple brands called Iron & Oak log splitters and Brave log splitters that are American made.
 The Iron & Oak brand is known more as a "commercial" grade splitter and has a very popular 26 ton log splitter that is everything most people would ever need.
 As a matter of fact this log splitter is used as one of the most common rental units in the USA at several large chain rental stores.
 So this tells you those big tonnage "rated" splitters are not needed for most people.
 If you are looking for big power and USA made and not going completely break the bank then take a look at the Brave 34 ton wood splitter.
 Great value and again USA made.

-We also sell a brand called Swisher log splitters that has a very popular 34 ton log splitter with an optional electric start that is everything you would ever need as a residential consumer.
+We also sell a brand called Swisher log splitters that has a very popular 28 & 34 ton log splitter with an optional electric start that is everything you would ever need including the commercial pro log splitter.
 It's American made and Swisher has been in business for 60+ years and the price will compete with any import and is very hard to beat for the value.

-We also sell a brand called DHT log splitters that are not only priced right but they are a very well thought out wood splitter for every type of splitting, we can't recommend them enough, especially the 28 ton with its power and speed.
-And last but not least the Oregon log splitters have some nice features as well offering larger tires and different engine choices such as Honda GX engines.
+We also sell a brand called Oregon log splitters that have some nice features as well offering larger tires and different engine choices such as Honda GX engines.
 Everyone has different splitting needs so you have to weigh out the options.
 As far as a 37 or 45 ton etc for 98% of people is just not needed.
 Were here to help you decide if needed.

 Things to consider; where is the log splitter made?
 (Some imports are ok if they are designed on shore and thought out correctly and built with specific specifications.
 A lot of companies have there own manufactures off shore.)
 If it's an import are you going to be able to get parts for it (you will need parts sooner or later)?
 Does the motor have any kind of brand name?
 We hear things like "this one has a 15 horse motor".
 Then we ask what kind of a motor is it?
 "Well not really sure but it has lots of horse power".
 Sometimes no name stuff can last awhile but it can also become frustrating quick, then trying to get things replaced becomes even more frustrating.